Super McShane identity: Super perimeter and -lengths

 \subsection{$W$-invariant}

 For any ideal arc $e$ which is the shared diagonal of two ideal triangles in $F$, the spin structure on $F$ orients $e$ and allows us to designate the two adjoining ideal triangles as being either counter-clockwise or clockwise from $e$.
-Let $\theta_1$ and $\theta_2$ denote the $\mu$-invariants of the respective triangles counter-clockwise and clockwise from $e$ and define $W_e:=\theta_1\theta_2$.
-For example, $W_c=\theta\sigma$ in Figure~\ref{fig:coord11}.
+Let $\theta_1$ and $\theta_2$ denote the $\mu$-invariants of the respective triangles clockwise and counter-clockwise from $e$ and define $W_e:=\theta_1\theta_2$.
+For example, $W_c=\sigma\theta$ in Figure~\ref{fig:coord11}.

+Although $W$-invariants are defined using an arbitrary initial ideal triangulation containing the edge $e$, the fact that the collection of all ideal triangulations containing $e$ are connected by $e$-preserving flips, coupled with the following lemma, show that $W$-invariants are well-defined.

 \begin{lemma} Given an ideal arc $e$, the quantity $W_e$, which is definitionally dependent on the spin structure orientation on $e$, is invariant under all flips which preserve $e$. \end{lemma}